Least Restrictive Hyperplane Control Barrier Functions: Introduction

+Then, the key part of the proposed approach is that instead of picking a single CBF, we pick a family of CBFs, parameterised by some $\theta$, and then, in each time step, pick the individual CBF from the family that enables the smallest deviation from $\mathbf{u}_{\text{des}}$, i.e., the combined choice of $(\theta, \mathbf{u})$ that makes $\mathbf{u}$ safe, and minimises $||\mathbf{u}- \mathbf{u}_{\text{des}} ||$.
+We call this approach the \emph{Least Restrictive Hyperplane} CBF (LRH-CBF).

+An illustration of the approach is provided in Figure~\ref{fig:page1}.
+The dashed lines represent different choices of $\theta$.
+Now, imagine that the agent needs to go to $G_1$, then the H-CBF corresponding to $P_4$ might be best, while if the destination is at $G_2$, $P_4$ would be a very restrictive choice.
+Note also that $P_2$ corresponds to the minimum distance OH-CBF, which will most likely force the agent to brake, even though it is not on a collision course with the obstacle.

-Thus, the main contribution of this letter is a method to optimize the choice of H-CBF simultaneously with the choice of the control action, thereby minimizing the difference between the chosen safe control and the desired control.
-We also propose a way to parameterize the family of possible H-CBFs and show how the result is less restrictive than the commonly used orthogonal H-CBFs \cite{borrmann_control_2015}.
+Thus, the main contribution of this paper is a generalisation of the distance-based CBF approach from \cite{borrmann_control_2015, wang_safety_2017, molnar_collision_2025, funada_collision_2025, thyri_reactive_2020}, in which, instead of choosing an OH-CBF, we choose the LRH-CBF with respect to the desired control action, thereby minimising the difference between the chosen safe control and the desired control, making the approach less conservative.
+We also investigate how performance and computational requirements depend on the size of the family of hyperplanes we optimise over.
+Since the popular OH-CBF is a special case of LRH-CBF, it turns out that the computational complexity is comparable, but the performance is significantly better.

-In the remainder of this letter, Section \ref{section: Related work} looks further into the connections to previous work, while Section \ref{section: Background} summarizes the theory of CBFs as well as the double integrator model with a corresponding H-CBF.
+In the remainder of this paper, Section \ref{section: Related work} looks further into the connections to previous work, while Section \ref{section: Background} summarises the theory of CBFs as well as the double integrator model with a corresponding H-CBF.
 Then, Section \ref{section: Method} describes the proposed approach.
-Finally, the results from the simulations are presented in Section \ref{section: Experiments}, and the letter is concluded in Section \ref{section: Conclusion}.
+Finally, the simulation results are presented in Section \ref{section: Experiments}, and the paper is concluded in Section \ref{section: Conclusion}.